kharriiTD/ms_project_html-css/README.md

 ## Home content

-  - The home content shows the company information, their goals and times to harvest the own vegetables and delivery offers.
+  - The home content shows the company information, their goals and times to harvest their own vegetables and delivery offers.

 ![alt text](assets/css/images/home-content.png)

 ## The footer

-  - The footer section includes links to the relevant social media sites for Love Running.
+  - The footer section includes links to the relevant social media sites for Green Food Garden.
 The links will open to a new tab to allow easy navigation for the user.

   - The footer is valuable to the user as it encourages them to keep connected via social media